alpha-xone/xbbg/docker/README.md

 - `docker/ci/Dockerfile`: Rust CI image with toolchain + `libclang`

-The manylinux wheel image lives next to the Python distribution at `py-xbbg/docker/manylinux/Dockerfile`.
+The manylinux image (AlmaLinux 8 / glibc 2.28) lives next to the Python distribution at `py-xbbg/docker/manylinux/Dockerfile`.
+Every Linux release artifact — wheels, the `@xbbg/core-linux-x64` addon, and the `xbbg-mcp` binary — builds inside it so the result runs on any x86_64 distro with glibc >= 2.28 (RHEL/Alma/Rocky 8, Debian 10+, Ubuntu 20.04+).

 Bloomberg SDK files are intentionally **not** baked into container images.
 CI downloads the SDK at runtime to avoid redistributing the SDK in a public image registry.